Pepperl+Fuchs

 Pepperl+Fuchs SE (sometimes referenced by the initialism P+F) is a German multinational company headquartered in Mannheim, Germany.
 The company manufactures electronic products for fabrication and process automation.
 It specializes in sensor manufacturing, such as sensors used in automatic doors in elevators, encoders, AS interfaces, RFID systems, barcode solutions, and explosion protection, as well as components for the automotive industry, and plant engineering.

 In 2022, the company's revenue exceeded €1 billion for the first time.

 As of April 2024, the company had approximately 6,850 employees worldwide, with more than 40 foreign subsidiaries on six continents, and manufacturing facilities in Germany, USA, Singapore, Hungary, China, Indonesia, and Vietnam.
-A new US headquarters is scheduled to open in late 2025.
+A new US headquarters opened in 2025.

 History

 Pepperl+Fuchs was founded in 1945 by Walter Pepperl and Ludwig Fuchs in Mannheim.
 The company initially operated as a workshop for repairing radio equipment while simultaneously manufacturing transformers.
 By 1948, Pepperl+Fuchs had expanded to produce other electronics, leading to the development of the first inductive proximity switch, an electronic device capable of measuring the position of objects and commonly used in packaging and filling systems, in 1958.
 Alongside this, Pepperl+Fuchs also created the first transistor amplifier with an intrinsically safe control circuit.

 Increasing demand for the proximity switch prompted Pepperl+Fuchs to expand its focus into areas such as sensing technology, intrinsic safety, and explosion protection technology, Starting in the 1970s, the company established subsidiaries for production and sales in countries including China, India, Indonesia, Italy, Singapore, Hungary, and the United States.
 During this period, Pepperl+Fuchs transitioned from a general partnership into a GmbH & Co.
 KG.

 In 1987, the two founders retired from the management team and the legal form of the company was changed to a limited liability entity.

 Initially based in Mannheim-Sandhofen, the headquarters of Pepperl+Fuchs moved to Schönau in 1971.
 In Germany, the company also operates in Neuhausen ob Eck, where all of its rotary encoders are designed and manufactured.
 In Asia, production occurs in various locations, including Vietnam.

 Since 2000, Pepperl+Fuchs has expanded through several acquisitions, increasing its turnover to over 500 million DM.
 Acquisitions included Visolux from Berlic, Elcon from Milan, and the proximity switches and photoelectric sensors division from Honeywell International.
 In 2010, Pepperl+Fuchs further expanded by acquiring Siemens' proximity switch business, enhancing its capabilities in ultrasonic sensor technology.

 In 2019, Pepperl+Fuchs Comtrol partnered with Callisto Integration, in the manufacturing industry.

 In 2019, Pepperl+Fuchs changed its legal structure from Gesellschaft mit beschränkter Haftung (GmbH) to Aktiengesellschaft (AG) and again in 2020 to Societas Europea (SE).

 In 2023, the company attained IEC 62443-4-1 cybersecurity certification.

 As of April 2024, the company had approximately 6,850 employees worldwide, with more than 40 foreign subsidiaries on six continents, and manufacturing facilities in Germany, USA, Singapore, Hungary, China, Indonesia, and Vietnam.